 Can I Give My Dog Onions?
 Answer: No Way!

-Your best buddy’s immune system could be seriously harmed.
+Your buddy’s immune system could be seriously harmed.

-Regardless of variety or how you serve onions, cooked or raw, they are off limits.
-Even onion powder is a no-no!
+It doesn’t matter how you serve them.
+Cooked or raw, they’re off limits.
+Even onion powder is bad.

 Onions are a Canine Killer